publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >             “(A) may require such long-term care hospitals to submit such information to the Secretary as the Secretary may require to develop the proposal; and

->             “(B) shall consider several payment methodologies, including the feasibility of expanding the current diagnosis-related groups and prospective payment system established under section 1886(d) of the Social Security Act \[subsec. (d) of this section\] to apply to payments under the medicare program to long-term care hospitals.
+>             “(B) shall consider several payment methodologies, including the feasibility of expanding the current diagnosis-related groups and prospective payment system established under section 1886(d) of the Social Security Act \[[42 U.S.C.
+1395ww(d)][/us/usc/t42/s1395ww/d]\] to apply to payments under the medicare program to long-term care hospitals.

 >     “(b) __Report.—__